Tutorial to build ODA-Component from Open-API Reference Implementation

 You can also view the component API endpoint in kubectl:

-kubectl get apis
+kubectl get exposedapis

-The kubectl get apis command shows details of exposed apis and a developer-ui (if supplied).
+The kubectl get exposedapis command shows details of exposed apis and a developer-ui (if supplied).
 Initially these details will be blank - the component may take a few seconds to fully deploy.
 Once deployed, it should look like:

 Directory Structure